pagkly/Zed/Investopedia3/Direct Cost.md

 ## Fixed vs. Variable

-Direct costs do not need to be fixed in nature, as their unit cost may change over time or depending on the quantity being utilized.
+Direct costs do not need to be fixed in nature, as their [[Analyzing Unit Cost|unit cost]] may change over time or depending on the quantity being utilized.
 An example is the salary of a supervisor that worked on a single project.
 This cost may be directly attributed to the project and relates to a fixed dollar amount.
 Materials that were used to build the product, such as wood or gasoline, might be directly traced but do not contain a fixed dollar amount.
 This is because the quantity of the supervisor's salary is known, while the unit production levels are variable based upon sales.

 ## Inventory Valuation Measurement